 Elgin City have been fined £25,000 by the Scottish Football League following the postponement of the match against Rangers at Borough Briggs.

-The Third Division game was due to be played on Sunday but was called off on Friday after what the SFL described as "a substantial oversale of tickets".
+The Third Division game was due to be played on Sunday but was after what the SFL described as "a substantial oversale of tickets".